wessenstam/gts2021-prep/phase4/phase4.rst

 *********************

 #.
 Open a ssh session to the docker vm (using your other VC window or via terminal/putty)
 #.
 Run ``docker image ls`` to see the size of the images.
-As we can see the image has gone from 371MB to 293 MB
+As we can see the image has gone from 371 MB to 277 MB

    .. figure:: images/3.png